shivapoudyal/test/readme.md

 ## Introduction
 In this project, you will execute an End-To-End Data Engineering Project on Real-Time Stock Market Data using Kafka.
 We are going to use different technologies such as Python, Amazon Web Services (AWS), Apache Kafka, Glue, Athena, and SQL.

+We will be rendering stock market data from csv file (data/stock_data.csv) as it contains lots of data and we are mainly interested to understand about kafka end-to-end use cases here.

+**Note:** apache-kafka should be installed and running before performing this project (either of cloud or on local).

 ## Architecture
 <img src="Architecture.jpg">